iparikoglou/iparikoglou.github.io/_pages/misc.md

 ---

 ### Other
-- Organized of the [Food System Geography policy & economics seminar series](https://frieseth.wixsite.com/friesethz) at ETH
+- Organizer of the [Food System Geography policy & economics seminar series](https://frieseth.wixsite.com/friesethz) at ETH